viniciusleonel/viniciusleonel/README.md

 ## I'm Vinícius Leonel and I'm currently studying Java, OOP, Spring Boot and Angular.

-Currently studying System Development and Analysis at FIAP + Alura.
+Currently in the final year of the System Development and Analysis course at FIAP.
-Living in São Paulo and looking for an opportunity to further develop my skills.
+Java backend developer using Spring to build RESTful APIs, with knowledge in frontend technologies such as Next.js, TypeScript, and React.
 Bilingual (Portuguese and English)

 LinkedIn: https://www.linkedin.com/in/viniciuslps/